zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-mini-surveys.md

 ### Can I Use Multiple Widgets on a Single Page?

 Mendix recommends using only one Mini Survey widget per page.
-If you want multiple surveys on one page, make sure each one is using a different Survey Location.
-See [Mini Surveys](https://docs.mendix.com/developerportal/app-insights/mini-surveys/#survey-locations) for more information on how to configure multiple Survey Locations.
+If you want multiple surveys on one page, make sure each one is using a different survey location.
+For more information on how to configure multiple survey locations, see the [Survey Locations](/developerportal/app-insights/mini-surveys/#survey-locations) section in *Mini Surveys*.

 If your app uses a master layout page and many child pages.
 You can place one Mini Survey widget on the master layout page and then use multiple **ShowSurvey_Manual** nanoflow actions to trigger the survey to show.